sheriff1/sheriff1.github.io/_drafts/2019-03-04-cmon-fam-iheartradio.md

 You know what you’re doing.
 I’m sure you are not a sole culprit, but it’s not a pattern of my most highly-coveted applications…or any legitimate application.

 It’s the radio.
 What you want me to pay for, you can do a better job of educating me on.
 Give me the value proposition and help me get a sense of why I should spend $15 on this instead of sneakily trying to get me to subscribe and then have me say “oh phooey, I don’t know how to unsubscribe.
-Guess I’m spending this $15 a month…”
+Guess I’m spending this $15 a month…” (Apple has tucked away subscriptions pretty deep within their settings IA...)

 Like look at this advertisement: